ShriramAzhagarasan/rl-dewey-tutor/docs/report.md

 ### 5.3 Analysis

-- Q-Learning exhibited stronger final skill/mastery under the current shaping, aided by Thompson Sampling’s targeted exploration.
+- PPO exhibited superior performance across all metrics, achieving higher final skill/mastery and more stable learning curves.
-- PPO showed stable improvements but lower final mastery at comparable budgets.
+- Q-Learning showed competitive exploration properties but lower final performance, likely due to the complexity of the multi-topic environment.
 - Reward shaping ablations confirm contribution of appropriateness and mastery terms.

 ## 6. Orchestration & Agentic Design